IsaKiko/D3-visualising-data/index.md

 Open science should be visible science.
 And what better way to make your research visible and accessible than putting it on the internet.
 But no one wants to read endless tables of data.
-We’d rather look at graphs, or, even better, have the possibility of interact with the data.
+We’d rather look at graphs, or, even better, have the possibility of interacting with the data.
 And we have probably all created some graphs.
-But in order to make them accessible by many people, we will have to move away from our specialized software to some a more universal platform - the internet.
+But in order to make them accessible to many people, we will have to move away from our specialized software to a more universal platform - the internet.

 We want to: